wnka/pdp80-blog/content/posts/action-star.md

 1. If you jump out of a moving car, be sure to roll along the ground.
 It’ll make it not hurt at all.
 1. Jump into a taxi and say "follow that car!"
 1. Jump from a bridge onto a moving train below.
-1. Extract a bullet from my shoulder (just a flesh wound) myself using some metal scissor thing to pull the bullet out, look at it, and then drop it into a metal dish to hear a satisfying "ping!"
+1. Extract a bullet from your shoulder (just a flesh wound) yourself using some metal scissor thing to pull the bullet out, look at it, and then drop it into a metal dish to hear a satisfying "ping!"
-1. Shout at the passenger in my car to "take the wheel!"
+1. Shout at the passenger in your car to "take the wheel!"
 1. Clip the correct wire on a bomb that had an LED timer when the timer has one second remaining.
 1. Spin kick a gun or knife out of someone’s hand.
 1. Punctuate a sentence with a shotgun cock.
-1. Throw down a smoke bomb and when the smoke clears I’m gone
+1. Throw down a smoke bomb and when the smoke clears you're gone
 1. Lose more than 4 hub caps from your car during a high speed chase.
 1. Look at a foot print on the ground, touch it with your hand and say "they went this way"
 1. Act like you're going to kick someone in the face but stop short and just stand there for an extended period of time with your leg up